 Now let‘s talk about SHOPPING.
 It was different than I expected: there are loads of streetwear shops, however, most of them are very skateboarding orientated so the assortment of sneakers and clothes wasn‘t that big.
 But I have to give a huge shout out to Freshlabels: without any doubt the best streetwear store in Prague, offering great brands (Carhartt, Cheap Monday, Deus, adidas etc.) and nice kicks.
 Give me more synonims for fresh and it will fit.

 Since I had amazing companion, we visited some vinyl shops.
 It becomes a must, to be honest.
 However, the digging wasn’t that successful: maybe it wasn’t the right day.
 Or five days, ha ha.
 Still would recommend visiting Garage: they not only sell vinyls, but sneakers as well.

 I don‘t think there is much to say about what to see in Prague: there are a lot of guides and iconic places.
 Because we like to climb and love heights (ha ha, NOT), we enjoyed Prague from above since the city is quite hilly and has the Petrin tower.
 But you know how it is: get lost.
 Explore neighbourhoods and non touristic places.
-Live in Žižkov which has a lot of strip clubs.
+Live in Žižkov which has a lot of strip clubs and floats in smell of illeagal substances .
 Act like a local.
 Wow, such a travel guru, ha ha.

 Last words: trdlo and buritto loco.
 And more crap on my IG.